Diggers (theater): In media

 Haight-Ashbury Golden-Gate park poet Ashleigh Brilliant, later known for his pot-Shots epigrams, released a CD of his songs and parodies about "life in the Haight," including two songs about the Diggers.

 A fictionalized version of the Diggers was featured in Haleh Roshan's play Free Free Free Free.

+Jennifer Egan's novel The Invisible Circus involves the Diggers.